apdahlen/Evjen/README.md

 ## Organization

-The book is organized in five sections.
+The book is organized in six sections.

 ### 1. A Layman’s Introduction